Endodontic files and reamers: Self-adjusting files

 Self-adjusting file systems have been developed to overcome complications that arise due to complex anatomy and canal configurations.
 These files are used in a rotary hand piece and consist of a flexible, thin NiTi lattice with a hollow centre that adapt three-dimensionally to the shape of a given root canal, including its cross section.
 The files are operated with vibratory in-and-out motion, with continuous irrigation of disinfectant delivered by a peristaltic pump through the hollow file.
 A uniform layer of dentin is removed from the whole circumference of the root canal, thus achieving the main goals of root canal treatment while preserving the remaining root dentin.
 The 3D scrubbing effect of the file, combined with the fresh irrigant, result in clean canals, which in turn facilitate better obturation.
 More effective disinfection of flat-oval root canals is another goal that is simultaneously attained.

 D-files

 D files are a selection of bespoke rotary files that are commonly used in re-treatment cases for the efficient removal of gutta percha.
-They are used in sequence to remove the coronal (D1), mid (D2) and apical (D3) ⅓ root filling material more efficiently before the final shaping with conventional instruments.
+They are used in sequence to remove the coronal (D1), mid (D2) and apical (D3) 1/3 root filling material more efficiently before the final shaping with conventional instruments.
 D1 is 16mm in length with a cutting end tip to engage the filling material in the canal.
 D2 and D3 are 18mm and 22mm in length respectively, both are non end cutting and aim to not remove remaining dentine from canal walls in the process.